DoumanAsh/fie/README.md

         --gab         Use gab.ai.
 By default all social medias are used unless flag is specified.
     -h, --help        Prints help information
         --mastodon    Use Mastodon.
 By default all social medias are used unless flag is specified.
-        --minds       Use Minds.com.
-By default all social medias are used unless flag is specified.
         --twitter     Use Twitter.
 By default all social medias are used unless flag is specified.
     -V, --version     Prints version information